 Getting Started with Wireshark

 Despite PCAP analysis becoming a niche and having automation handle it, it is still important to understand Wireshark—a tool that allows you to capture and analyze network traffic.
-If this is something that interests you (after reading this blog): check out our Introduction to Network Analysis FREE Course and/or BTLO - Piggy Lab.
+If this is something that interests you (after reading this blog): check out our Introduction to Network Analysis FREE Course (part of our Blue Team Junior Analyst training pathway) and/or BTLO - Piggy Lab.

 Analyzing the Traffic: